Niicck/bootleg-bootcamp/week_0_html/index.md

 I've assigned you just the HTML course to start (see: [Homewerk](#homewerk)).

-Our journey begins with **HTML**, "the building block of the Web":tm:.
+Our journey begins with **HTML**, "the building block of the Web"™.
 Once we understand how to build a website with HTML we can then:
 - make it pretty with **CSS**
 - make it interactive with **JavaScript**
 - make it process data from forms with **Python** on the backend